 \subsubsection{Numerical illustration}

-{For the numerical implementation, we propose two moment-matching tricks to improve convergence\footnote{{These moment matching tricks are different from the one proposed for VIX quantization, recall \eqref{eq:momentmatching}, and seem to be more suited for pricing SPX derivatives numerically.}}.
-First, we consider the following modified quantizer of $\widehat W$:
+{For the numerical implementation, we propose two moment-matching tricks to improve convergence\footnote{{These moment-matching tricks are different from the one proposed for VIX quantization, recall \eqref{eq:momentmatching}, and seem to be more suited for pricing SPX derivatives numerically.}}.
+First, we consider the following modified quantizer of $\widehat W$

 where $\varepsilon_{\lambda}$ is set to match the trace of the covariance kernel of $X$, that is

 with $\widetilde{\widehat{W}}_t$ now entering into the definition of the quantizer $\widehat X$ in \eqref{X_quantized}.
 The RHS of the integral above can be computed for all kernels in this paper.